TheVeryDarkness/mdbook-numbering/README.md

 | `ENABLE_SUBSCRIPT`                        | `1 << 14`              | ✅      |
 | `ENABLE_WIKILINKS`                        | `1 << 15`              |

+These options must be enabled, otherwise some features of `mdbook` may not work as expected.
+See [pulldown-cmark-to-cmark/#106](https://github.com/Byron/pulldown-cmark-to-cmark/issues/106) for more details.

+For example:

+- If `ENABLE_TABLES` is not enabled, tables in markdown files will not be rendered correctly.
+- If `ENABLE_MATH` is not enabled, `katex` preprocessor will not work correctly.

 ## Updates

+### 0.4.0

+- Support more `mdbook` features by enabling more `pulldown-cmark` options.

 ### 0.3.1